 New Madrid Fall Festival — New Madrid, MO

 Outdoor enthusiasts will love the events of the New Madrid Fall Festival.
-Visitors can participate in the Bass Pro Shop Big Cat Quest Tournament, youth fishing rodeo, or vote in the beauty pageant.
-The festival also features a petting zoo for the kids, wagon rides, craft vendors, and more.
+Visitors can participate in a motorcycle show or vote in the beauty pageant.
+The festival also features wagon rides, craft vendors, and more.
 There are so many amazing things to see and do, so be sure to add this festival onto your awesome fall bucket list.
 The city of New Madrid is especially beautiful during the fall!

 Uptown Jackson Oktoberfest — Jackson, MO

 This German Oktoberfest is great for those looking for some fun family activities as well as anyone interested in enjoying some great brews.
 With traditional German food, drink and entertainment, there’s a little something for everyone.
-Event organizers are also bringing back the pet parade, firetruck parade, and firefighters’ games for even more fun.
 All of the festivities take place in Uptown Jackson, MO which is a historic area that is known for its community.
 Support local business and have a fun time celebrating the autumn season with a visit to the Oktoberfest celebration in this beloved city!
 You and your family are sure to make some lasting memories.

 109th Calhoun Colt Show Fair and Festival — Calhoun, MO